SuperOfficeDocs/superoffice-docs/docs/ns-web-services/rest.md

 ### Upload Example

 This example uses the below form, which using a multipart/form-data enctype to upload an image to the project.
-It specifies a default project identity of 23, but will update the projectId when something else is typed into the project Id input field.
+It specifies a default project identity of 23 but will update the `projectId` when something else is typed into the project Id input field.
 The chose file button opens a select image file dialog, permitting the user to select an image.
 When the Upload Project Image button is clicked, the forms' onsubmit event is raised and updates the action URL with the current project identity.

 **Example upload form:**